-- 1) Boot your Mad Scientist in a location you control, - 2) Pay the Gadget's ghost rock cost, - 3) Then perform a skill test using the dude's Mad Scientist skill rating.
+- 1) Boot your Mad Scientist,

+- 2) Pay the Gadget's ghost rock cost,

+- 3) Then perform a skill test using the dude's Mad Scientist skill rating.

 If the resulting skill check equals or exceeds the Gadget's difficulty, the invention was a success and the Gadget enters play.
 Attach it to the Mad Scientist unless the Gadget says otherwise.
 If the skill test fails, the Gadget is placed in your discard pile.